Skibbsies/Phasmophobia-Evidence-GUI-AHK/README.md

 ## This project is no longer maintained, due to journal-related updates published to Phasmophobia.
+I also no longer develop applications in AHK, due to switching to linux - sorry!

 # Phasmophobia-Evidence-GUI
 A tool to assist with ghost hunting on the game Phasmophobia.